Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 <img src="assets/07-sears-death-spiral.png" alt="Sears Death Spiral">

-- The three metrics reinforced each other in a loop: thinner margins → less cash to reinvest in stores/inventory → fewer customers → thinner margins.
+- These three aren't independent.
+Revenue and gross margin are both about how much money comes in from sales; the current ratio measures how much cash and short-term assets are on hand to cover near-term bills.
+A company that's selling less (revenue down) at worse margins (gross margin down) is, almost by construction, going to have less cash on hand over time — which is exactly what the current ratio dropping below 1.0 shows.
+This isn't three unrelated problems; it's one shrinking cash position, visible in three different line items at once.
-- Inventory and staffing declined fastest (-12.2%/yr), revenue close behind (-10.8%/yr).
+- Employee headcount declined fastest (-12.2%/yr), revenue close behind (-10.8%/yr) — Sears cut staff from 291,000 (2009) to 89,900 (2018) while revenue fell from 46,770 to 16,702.

 **How this differs from PG&E:** both show a delay between when a number worsens and when it fully shows up elsewhere.
 At PG&E, the delay was accounting timing — one event, recognized early.
 At Sears, the delay was a financial cushion being spent down, year after year, with no single event to point to.